SSRoy96/Roy_DataDisca_InternshipWork/README.md

 Made in Partnership With & Powered By: DATADISCA PVT.
 LTD.

-For more information about DataDisca, please visit: https://datadisca.com/ Or Get in Touch by Contacting At: science@datadisca.com
+For more information about DataDisca, please visit: https://datadisca.com/

+Or Get in Touch by Contacting at: science@datadisca.com